lindenb/jvarkit/docs/WesCnvTView.md

 ## Input

-Input is a set of regions to observe.
-It can be a
+Input is a set of indexed cram/bam files or a file with the '.list' suffix containing the path to the bams

-   * BED file
-   * VCF File with SV
-   * Some intervals 'contig:start-end'

-Input can be read from stdin

 ## Example

 ```
 find src/test/resources/ -type f -name "S*.bam" > bam.list

-$  java -jar dist/wescnvtview.jar -l bam.list  -P "RF01:100-200"
+$  java -jar dist/wescnvtview.jar  -r "RF01:100-200" bam.list

 >>> RF01:100-200	 Length:101	(1)
 > S1 ===========================================================================